Anastasia-Labs/opshin-audit/catalyst_docs/milestone3/milestone3-edgecases.md

 - **Edge Case**:

 No test cases for analysing the behaviour of `CONSTR_ID` attribute.
-The following edge cases are valid opshin, but isn't consistent with how attributes are exposed of regular `Union`s (they must exist on each subtype), and can lead to unexpected runtime errors.
+The following edge cases are valid OpShin, but isn't consistent with how attributes are exposed of regular `Union`s (they must exist on each subtype), and can lead to unexpected runtime errors.

 ```python
 from opshin.prelude import *